 Jumping onto the bike is always a great feeling, my bike is very old but we have developed a strong relationship over the miles of preparation.
-It is a funny sensation beginning to pedal after a swim and takes a while to firmly grasp your bearings, look out spectators for the first mile or so, wobbly cyclist in motion.
+It is a funny sensation beginning to book a plumber online pedal after a swim and takes a while to firmly grasp your bearings, look out spectators for the first mile or so, wobbly cyclist in motion.

 The run is always fun because of the amazing support from the spectators, lots of shouts of encouragement, even offers of a pint as you run through the garden of the pump house public house (Very tempting to take a fluid break here).

 Finally The finish line awesome relief!
 The last time I crossed the line my two children crossed with me holding my hands and high fiving the crowd, a very special moment for us all.